-Following previous work, mean squared error (MSE), Spearman rank order cross-correlation coefficient (SRCC) and Pearson linear cross-correlation coefficient (PLCC) are used as the performance indicators.
-In general, MSE reflects the numeric distance between prediction and ground truth.
-PLCC and SRCC help to mirror the linear and ranking consistency between model estimation and human annotation.
-Both PLCC and SRCC range from -1 to 1 and higher value indicates better results.
+{ \bf Evaluation Metrics} Following previous work, mean squared error (MSE), Spearman rank order cross-correlation coefficient (SRCC) and Pearson linear cross-correlation coefficient (PLCC) are adopted as the performance indicators.
+MSE reflects the numeric distance between predictions and ground truth.
+PLCC and SRCC estimate the linear and ranking consistency between model estimations and human annotations.
+Both PLCC and SRCC range from -1 to 1, and higher values indicate better performance.